 Jordan Peterson and the Web of Fame

 Jordan Peterson appeared on a program hosted by Piers Morgan to discuss Vladimir Putin’s war in Ukraine.
-He insisted, among other things, that (a) Putin is in no significant way similar to Hitler or Stalin, i.e., not really a tyrant of global expansionist intentions at all, (b) there is no possible way that Ukraine can win the war, (c) even if Putin decides to walk away from Ukraine, he will have left it in ruins, which is already a victory, (d) Putin will use tactical nuclear weapons “if necessary,” but that’s no big deal and the West would and could do nothing about it, (e) there would be “nothing in it” for the West to respond to Putin’s use of nuclear weapons, and (f) if he were Putin, he would wait until winter and then turn off the fuel supply.
+He insisted, among other things, that (a) Putin is in no significant way similar to Hitler or Stalin, i.e., not really a tyrant of global expansionist intentions at all, (b) there is no possible way that Ukraine can win the war, (c) even if Putin decides to walk away from Ukraine, he will have left it in ruins, which is already a victory, (d) Putin will use tactical nuclear weapons “if necessary,” but that’s no big deal and the West would and could do nothing about it, (e) there would be “nothing in it” for the West to respond to Putin’s use of nuclear weapons, and (f) if he were Putin, he would wait until winter and then turn off the water supply.

 Furthermore, when Morgan mentioned that Volodymyr Zelensky told him personally that there is a great deal of resolve among Ukrainians to refuse to cede any territory to Russia, Peterson replied, dismissively, “Yeah, well, I can’t speak to that, because I don’t know what the preconditions for peace might be” — in other words, he doesn’t know whether Putin would accept those terms, since, “I do know that naïve notions that the Russians are going to lose somehow, or that we’re going to win, I just don’t understand that.
 I mean, what do you mean we’re going to win?
 What are we going to win here exactly?”